Friday, December 31, 2010

 Both men accidentally shot themselves.
 As Booth was examining his stage manager’s pistol, he noticed some rust on the barrel.
 When he went remove it with a pocketknife, the gun accidentally discharged wounding Booth in the thigh, narrowly missing an artery.
 He took weeks to recover.
 While in the Marines, Oswald accidentally shot himself in the upper left arm with an unauthorized .22 pistol.
 This resulted in the first of his two court-martials he would receive.
 (The second being an altercation he had with the sergeant that turned him in for the accidental shooting.)

 Scars on necks.
 Booth had a tumor removed off his neck shortly before the assassination.
-Oswald had a mastoid operation as a child which left a three inch scar on the left side of his neck.
+Oswald had a mastoid operation as a child which left a three inch scar on the left side of his neck (which was not seen in his arrest photos nor listed in the autopsy report).

 Both men used aliases.
 Booth used John Boyd while on the run after the assassination; Oswald used Alek Hidell and had a Hidell ID in his wallet at the time of his arrest.